Lifetime Planning

 • It is an opportunity to arrange your affairs so as to minimise the tax payable on your death

-• It allows you to pick your executors
+• It allows you to pick your executors and guardians for your children

 • It speeds up the process of administering your estate after your death